-In 2021, there were 206 million people living with diabetes in the Western Pacific, which accounts for 38% of the world's diabetic population9.
+According to Diabetes Atlas Factsheet, 2021, in 2021 there were 206 million people living with diabetes in the Western Pacific, which accounts for 38% of the world's diabetic population.
 Rapid urbanization, unhealthy diets and increasingly sedentary lifestyles have resulted in ever increasing rates of obesity and diabetes across the APAC Region.
 The countries and territories constituting the APAC Region, where we will introduce, market and launch the biosensor, are: Australia, New Zealand, Japan, Singapore, Malaysia, South Korea, Indonesia, the Philippines, Bangladesh, Taiwan, China, Hong Kong, Thailand, Vietnam and an additional 18 countries and territories comprising the South Pacific Region.

-According to IDF Diabetes Atlas, 2021, there were 463 million individuals in the 20-79 year age group living with diabetes worldwide in 2019.
+According to IDF Diabetes Atlas, 10th edition, 2021, there were 463 million individuals in the 20-79 year age group living with diabetes worldwide in 2019.
 This number increased to 537 million in 2021.
-By 2030, the number of diabetics is expected to reach 643 million, and by 2045, 783 million10.
+By 2030, the number of diabetics is expected to reach 643 million, and by 2045, 783 million.
 The rising prevalence of diabetes is driving the growth of the self-monitoring blood glucose devices market.